raul-sauco/ramo-space-shooter/README.md

 ![Bubble shooter screen](res/bubble-shooter.jpeg)

+_A variation of the brick breaking genre, bubble shooting in all its variations._

 **Why?** Cool concept, very different from the platformer dynamic but it seems like it should be possible to keep it simple and create a playable game within the time boundary given.

 **Why not?** It was a close call, there wasn't really a reason why not, finally I thought that the space shooter would be more dynamic and more fun to play.